eisenbeisr/CSC466-OffensiveSecurityResearch/Phase1.md

   + **Finish partitioning and write changes to disk**
 - Select software preferences
 - Install the GRUB bootloader on the /dev/sda partition
-- Reboot the `Kali Linux VM` and sign in using login credentials
+- Reboot the `Kali Linux VM` and sign in using the login credentials created

 # Phase 1.3 - Port Scanning using Nmap

-- The first step is to boot up the `Kali Linux Vm` and the `Metasploitable2 VM`
+- The first step is to boot up the `Kali Linux VM` and the `Metasploitable2 VM`
 - Once both VMs are started, we need to obtain the IP address of the target system
 - To do this, run the following command in the `Metasploitable2 VM` terminal